DFiniteSequence and DFiniteSequenceRing

 Returns the interlaced sequence of self with

-– other D-finite sequences over the same D-finite sequence ring
+others– other D-finite sequences over the same D-finite sequence ring

 OUTPUT: